thegworld/gtx-browser/docs/mac/mixing_cpp_and_objc.md

 while it will be treated by Objective-C as a smart pointer with retain/release semantics.

-Because of Chromium's history as a non-ARC app, the approach of using double-declarations was found to be more acceptable of a tradeoff than it is nowadays, so there is a lot of double-declaration.
+Because of GTx Browser's history as a non-ARC app, the approach of using double-declarations was found to be more acceptable of a tradeoff than it is nowadays, so there is a lot of double-declaration.
 Revising code to remove double-declaration improves the code; please do so when it makes sense.